Vasil-Todorov/XMouseFollowFocusedWindow/README.md

 If you want to share the ideas from your setup, please make a pull request, bug report, etc. I will include them here!

 I only included ideas for the use cases I have verified to work!

 ***

-## <p align=center> "What do the variables do?" </p>

-#### You are heavily advised to play around with these values and see what feels and looks best in your setup

-1. ISSMOOTH is a bool that decides whether the cursor just teleports to the desired location, or "smoothly" goes there in increments.
-1 is "smooth", 0 is not
-    1. SMOOTHINCREMENT is an int that decides how large the step of the increment will be along the path
-    2. SLEEPTIME is an int which decides how long the program will sleep between increments

-2. WARPOUTSIDE is a bool that decides whether or not the cursor will be sent outside of the window.1 is outside, 0 is inside
-    1. WARPXPLACE is the place that the cursor will teleport to, along the X axis.
-Is a percentage of the width of the window when warping inside, and a straight pixel value when warping outside.
-    2. WARPYPLACE is the place that the cursor will teleport to, along the Y axis.
-Is a percentage of the height of the window when warping inside, and a straight pixel value when warping outside.

-If you are teleporting outside, whether or not WARPXPLACE and YPLACE are positive or negative decides where to teleport.
-Negative means to the left and on top, respectively.
-Positive (including 0) means to the right and below, respectively.

-3. ALWAYSWARP is a bool that decides whether to always teleport the mouse to the desired location when XMFFW is invoked.
-1 means always teleport, 0 means see where the cursor is, and decide if it needs teleportation.
-If the cursor is inside of the window or within an acceptable distance of the window, it does not get teleported.
-    1. DISTANCETOLERANCE is an int that describes the distance in pixels the inf. norm from the edge of the focused window, meaning extending from the window by the value of the variable in the X and Y directions.
-Keep in mind that it can be negative to reduce the area of the acceptable distance.

-***
 <br> </br>